dojo/framework/docs/en/styling/supplemental.md

 	background: var(--dark-background);
 }
 ```

-Note that the `:root` pseudo-class is global within a webpage, but through Dojo's use of CSS modules, `:root` properties could potentially be specified in many locations across an application.
-However, Dojo does not guarantee the order in which CSS modules are processed, so to ensure consistency of which properties appear in `:root`, it is recommended that applications use a single `:root` definition within a centralized `variables.css` file in the application's codebase.
-This centralized variables file is a regular CSS file (not a CSS module) and can be `@import`ed as such in any CSS modules that require custom property values.

 Dojo's default build process propagates custom properties as-is into the application's output stylesheets.
 This is fine when only targeting evergreen browsers, but can be problematic when also needing to target browsers that do not implement the CSS custom properties standard (such as IE).
 To get around this, applications can be built in legacy mode (`dojo build app --legacy`), in which case Dojo will resolve the values of custom properties at build time and duplicate them in the output stylesheets.
 One value will contain the original `var()` reference, and the second will be the resolved value that legacy browsers can fall back to when they are unable to process the `var()` values.